Frequently Asked Questions

 “Why were benefits in the Plan reduced by 25%?”
 At a hearing on March 27, 2018, Traci Christian, the Special Fiduciary for the Plan, presented a report to the Court.
 Judge Bell reiterated in his order on April 12, 2018, that the financial condition of the Plan is dire.
 Regardless of how this situation came to be, the fund simply did not have enough money to sustain benefit payments at current levels.
 Even with the proposed settlement, the Plan would still run out of money in a fairly short time and then no participants would be able to receive retirement benefits.
 By reducing benefits, the Plan is much more likely to be able to continue to make benefit payments well into the foreseeable future.

 “What other changes were made with the order?”
 In addition to the 25% reduction of monthly benefits, the Court has also ordered:

-o That participants still employed at the Health System be given the option to receive their contributions with interest in lieu of a monthly retirement benefit.
-More information on this will be coming soon.
+- That participants still employed at the Health System be given the option to receive their contributions with interest in lieu of a monthly retirement benefit.

 “Do these changes apply to everyone?”
 Yes.
 All of Judge Bell’s order applies to all Plan participants regardless of their status in the Plan.